ZHANG6478/A-HLFDM/README.md

 This repository provides the implementation of **A-HLFDM**, a hybrid soft-computing framework for forecasting highly volatile and non-stationary time series with mixed-frequency dynamics.

-A-HLFDM integrates causality-preserving preprocessing, adaptive VMD-based signal decomposition, and frequency-aligned modeling.
-It automatically selects key VMD hyperparameters (e.g., the number of modes and bandwidth penalty) through a data-driven optimization process, enabling robust extraction of intrinsic mode functions (IMFs).
-A joint energy–frequency analysis further partitions IMFs into low- and high-frequency components using a cumulative energy criterion.
+A-HLFDM combines causality-preserving preprocessing, adaptive VMD-based decomposition, and frequency-aligned modeling to improve forecasting accuracy, stability, and interpretability.
+It automatically selects VMD hyperparameters in a data-driven manner and partitions intrinsic mode functions (IMFs) into low- and high-frequency components using joint energy–frequency analysis.
+Frequency-aligned predictors are then applied to each component, and final forecasts are obtained through linear reconstruction.

-For forecasting, A-HLFDM adopts a frequency-aligned modeling strategy: low-frequency components are modeled using regression-based approaches to capture long-term trends, while high-frequency components are predicted using dependency-aware models to capture short-term fluctuations.
-Final forecasts are obtained through linear superposition of component-wise predictions.

 Some experimental results are omitted due to GitHub limitations; please contact the authors if needed.